nymtech/nym/documentation/operators/src/nodes/maintenance.md

 ## Upgrading your node

-> The process is the similar for Mix Node, Gateway and Network requester.
+> The process is the similar for Mix Node, Gateway and Network Requester.
 In the following steps we use a placeholder `<NODE>` in the commands, please change it for the type of node you want to upgrade.
 Any particularities for the given type of node are included.

 Upgrading your node is a two-step process:
 * Updating the binary and `~/.nym/<NODE>/<YOUR_ID>/config/config.toml` on your VPS